AMartins87/world-of-makaton/README.md

 - **About:**
     - This section gives the user information about what Makaton (subject of the website) is, how it is used, and the best tips on how to start learning it.
-    - Image shows the character of Mr Tumbles from CBeebies shows 'Something Special'
+    - Image shows the character of Mr Tumbles from CBeebies shows 'Something Special' to which I included an external link for users to click on and be redirected into a new window.

 ![About page image](wireframes/about_page.JPG)